rasmusab/officialcocktails/officialcocktails.com/content/cocktails/suffering_bastard.md

 - Serve in a tall glass with ice and top with ginger beer for a refreshing kick.
 - Garnish with a lime wedge and a sprig of mint for a beautiful finishing touch.

-## Alcohol-free alternative to a Suffering bastard
+## Alcohol-free alternative to the Suffering bastard

 One alcohol-free alternative to Suffering Bastard could be to use ginger ale, lime juice, pineapple juice and a dash of bitters.
 Ginger ale can provide the perfect balance of flavor by bringing fizziness and sweetness.
 Lime juice adds a tartness which works well with pineapple juice which provides some sweetness.
 Bitters add a bit of complexity and depth to the drink.
 The resulting non-alcoholic version of the Suffering Bastard is refreshing, fruity and spicy, and could be garnished with fresh mint leaves or a slice of lime to complete the inviting look.